IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 bad guys to fight?
-- Priests loyal to Owl (have been hoodwinked) run exploration as a pointcrawl do favors/sidequests for ppl to get their help Potential encounters:
+- Priests loyal to Owl (have been hoodwinked)
+- Owl summons some monsters to take out the cisterns run exploration as a pointcrawl do favors/sidequests for ppl to get their help Potential encounters: